-KeyDB is often used in the context of demanding use cases, where it serves a big amount of queries per second per instance, and at the same time, there are very strict latency requirements both for the average response time and for the worst case latency.
+KeyDB is often used in the context of demanding use cases, where it serves a large number of queries per second per instance, and at the same time, there are very strict latency requirements both for the average response time and for the worst case latency.

-For all these reasons, KeyDB 2.8.13 introduced a new feature called Latency Monitoring, that helps the user to check and troubleshoot possible latency problems.
+For all these reasons, Latency Monitoring was created to help the user to check and troubleshoot possible latency problems.
 Latency monitoring is composed of the following conceptual parts:

 - Latency hooks that sample different latency sensitive code paths.